kleisauke/wasm-vips/README.md

 ### Browser

 Requires `vips.js`, `vips.wasm` and `vips.worker.js` to be served from
 the same directory.
+Additionally, when using ES6 modules, it's necessary to also serve the `vips-es6.js` and `vips-es6.worker.js` files.

-Since wasm-vips requires [the `SharedArrayBuffer` API]( https://caniuse.com/sharedarraybuffer), the website needs to opt-in to a cross-origin isolated state, by serving the following HTTP headers on the main document:
+Since wasm-vips requires [the `SharedArrayBuffer` API]( https://caniuse.com/sharedarraybuffer), the website needs to opt-in to a cross-origin isolated state, by serving the following HTTP headers on both the main document and worker script (`*.worker.js`):

 ```http
 Cross-Origin-Embedder-Policy: require-corp